Dudamchandana/SUMMER-OLYPMICS-ANALYSIS/README.md

 # Summer-Olympics-Analysis
+#### BY CHANDANA DUDAM

-This repository is having all the codes regarding the AI/ML Skill India Scholarship Assignment on Summer Olympics Analysis using the Summer.csv.
+This repository is having all the codes regarding the AI/ML Skill India Scholarship Assignment on Summer Olympics Analysis using the Summer_olympic_dataset.csv.

 -----
 ### About the Repository?

 It's contains Python, Data analysis, CSV file to Analysis Summer Olympics.
-1. summer.csv
+1. summer_olympic_dataset.csv
-2. summer.ipynb
+2. summer_olympics_analysis.ipynb

 -----
 In IPYNB file we are doing analysis for the CSV File based on Categories like